hpi-sam/digital-fuesim-manv/README.md

      */
     ```
 -   You should use the keyword `TODO` to mark things that need to be done later.
 Whether an issue should be created is an individual decision.
+    -   You are encouraged to add expiration conditions to your TODOs.
+Eslint will complain as soon as the condition is met.
+See [here](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/expiring-todo-comments.md) for more information.
+    ```ts
+    // TODO [engine:node@>=8]: We can use async/await now.
+    // TODO [typescript@>=4.9]: Use satisfies https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator
+    ```

 # Architecture